cloudfoundry/docs-deploying-cf/configure/network_config.html.md

 To guard against this, you can blacklist the range of IP addresses that you allocate to Cloud Foundry components in your manifest.

-To blacklist an IP address range, add the loggregator.blacklisted\_syslog\_ranges property to your manifest.
+To blacklist an IP address range, add the `loggregator.blacklisted_syslog_ranges` property to your manifest.
-Specify IP ranges with starting and ending IP addresses.
+Specify starting and ending IP addresses for each IP address range.

 Example manifest excerpt: